thomasundo2/Prime/README.md

 # Development Stages

+## Final Stage
+`curve`s and `pt`s implmeneted along with elliptic curve arithmetic and opeations.
+Support for functions and added return types.

 ## Rounding Out Ints and Lints Stage
-Entire suite of operators for ints and lints implemented, control flow.
+Entire suite of operators for `int`s and `lint`s implemented, control flow.

 ## Lint Stage
 At this point, we have implemented basic arithmetic operator for integers and large intergers.
 Assignment operators are functional for intergers, large integers, and strings.